ihamdi/Lada-Detectron/README.md

 ### References:

-[AarohiSingla](https://github.com/AarohiSingla/Detectron2-Tutorial) was used as base for this code.
+[Getting Started as Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/getting_started.html) was used as base for this code.

 [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/) by Visual Geometry Group at University of Oxford.